shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 | 11 | 50ft                   | 100ft                    |
 | 15 | 100ft                  | 200ft                    |

 The target spell must be within your Cast Range.
-The radius can’t exceed the Tether Range of the spell, or go below 0.
+You can't make the radius exceed the Tether Range of the spell, or go below 0.
 If the radius gets reduced to 0, the spell ends.

 You may use this feature on an area of effect spell that you did not cast, as long as it is in your bonded schools.
 If the spell doesn’t have a Tether Range, you use your Tether Range for determining the max radius you can expand it to.